Women over 40 can wear leatherOnly Roy Rogers and Marlene Dietrich should be allowed to wear leather trousers - Edith Head Click To Tweet

 Create timeless looks with leather leggings or pants

-Annette Höldrich at Lady of Style, creates a timeless outfit by pairing her taupe leather leggings with a black blazer, patent leather girly flats, and white shirt plus a pop of color.
+Speaking of leggings … Annette Höldrich at Lady of Style, creates a timeless outfit by pairing her taupe leather leggings with a black blazer, patent leather girly flats, and white shirt plus a pop of color.
 The secret of this Ageless Style?
 All colors of the main pieces are neutral.

 Go beyond a black leather pencil skirt

 A black leather pencil skirts is a great classic piece and easy to style even for the office with a button-down shirt and pumps, if the dress code allows to wear leather.
 A tan pencil leather skirt is as easy to pull-off in an ageless way as Annette demonstrates in the photo below.
 This look is so much more eye-catching and interesting because it goes beyond the usual black and white combo that you see everywhere.
 The embellishment on the comfy tan wedge sandals, the bag and necklace add a third color to her look.
-Her outfit also shows that you can also wear your nappa even in summer without looking to be out of place.
+Her outfit also shows that you can wear your leather in summer too without looking to be out of place.

 You don’t have to stick to just neutral colors.
 Susana Fernandez of A Key to the Armoire, looks classic and office appropriate in a mustard nappa straight skirt, navy school blazer and classic navy-white striped sweater.
 The red pumps complete the three basic colors of red, blue, and (mustard) yellow.